Mullaperiyar Dam: Interstate dispute

 However, the Kerala Government promulgated a new "Dam Safety Act" against increasing the storage level of the dam, which has been challenged by Tamil Nadu on various grounds.
 The Supreme Court issued notice to Kerala to respond, however did not stay the operation of the Act even as an interim measure.
 The Court then advised the States to settle the matter amicably, and adjourned hearing in order to enable them to do so.
 The Supreme Court of India termed the act as not unconstitutional.
 Meanwhile, the Supreme Court constituted a Constitution bench to hear the case considering its wide ramifications.

-The Kerala Government states that it does not object to giving water to Tamil Nadu as a shared commodity, their main cause of objection being the dam's safety as it is 126 years old.
+The Kerala Government states that it does not object to giving water to Tamil Nadu as a shared commodity, their main cause of objection being the dam's safety due to its age.
 Increasing the level would add more pressure to be handled by the already leaking dam.
 They also raised the problematic definition of inter-State river when in its entirety the river goes into the sea within Kerala without passing through any other states.
 They also raised the complexity of the judgment and disputes that it can raise in other states that have small catchments of other-State rivers and right to claim part of waters.

 In May 2014 the Supreme Court of India declared the Kerala Irrigation and Water Conservation (Amendment) Act of 2006 as unconstitutional and struck down the law passed by the Kerala Assembly on the Mullaperiyar Dam that said that the water level cannot be increased beyond 136 feet.
 The court has ruled that Tamil Nadu can increase the water level to 142 feet and constituted a permanent Supervisory Committee in order to take care of the affairs relating to maintenance of the Mullaperiyar Dam.

 Supervisory Committee

 In 2014 while passing the final verdict, the Supreme Court constituted a permanent Supervisory Committee to oversee all the aspects of the Mullaperiyar dam.
 The Supervisory Committee consists of three members headed by member from the Central Water Commission of The Water Resource Ministry who will act as the chairman of the Supervisory Committee and two other members from the respective states.

-To assist the three member supervisory committee, a five member sub-supervisory committee was formed comprising two officials from both the respective States and a member from the Central Water Commission acting as the head.
+To assist the three member supervisory committee, a five-member sub-supervisory committee was formed comprising two officials from both the respective States and a member from the Central Water Commission acting as the head.

-Proposal for Construction of a new dam and other proposals
+Proposal for construction of a new dam and other proposals

 In 2014 while passing the final judgement the Supreme Court has laid down criteria for any future construction of new dam downstream and decommissioning of the present Mullaperiyar Dam under the "Way Forward - Towards an amicable solution" or a tunnel solution as suggested by the Empowered Committee (EC).
 The second tunnel can bring down the water level considerably in the dam and it is as good as decommissioning the dam without hindering supply of water to Tamil Nadu.